opentok/opentok-android-sdk-samples/README.md

 ### Archiving (recording)

 This app provides a completed version of the [OpenTok Archiving tutorial](https://tokbox.com/developer/tutorials/android/archiving/) for Android (with some minor validation checks added).
-It uses an OpenTok server to start, stop, and play back recordings of your session ([More](/Archiving)).
+It uses an OpenTok server to start, stop, and playback recordings of your session ([More](/Archiving)).

 ### Simple Multiparty